 Gerald Nash TD

 Gerald Nash is the TD for Louth East Meath constituency.
-He is a former Councillor on both Louth County Council & Drogheda Borough Council and a former Deputy Mayor of Drogheda, he served, at 28 years of age, as the youngest First Citizen in the modern history of Ireland's largest town in the years 2004-2005.
+He is a former Councillor on both Louth County Council & Drogheda Borough Council and a former Mayor of Drogheda, he served, at 28 years of age, as the youngest First Citizen in the modern history of Ireland's largest town in the years 2004-2005.

 He topped the poll by a substantial margin again in the 2009 Local Elections, having moved from Drogheda West to the Drogheda East Electoral Area, an area where Labour hasdn't won a seat since 1991.